 When it comes to cybersecurity, macOS is seen by many as a role model.
-Some Apple fans might even view their fruit-labeled computer as immune to attacks by cybercriminals, with Apple itself considering built-in macOS security measures adequate for the threats targeting it.
+Some Apple fans might even view their fruit-labelled computer as immune to attacks by cybercriminals, with Apple itself considering built-in macOS security measures adequate for the threats targeting it.
 However, there are macOS-specific cybersecurity and privacy threats, so even if you believe there is no overt malware threat to macOS devices, endpoint security software can certainly add value, especially for devices in a business network.
-ESET researchers take a closer look at the five common beliefs associated with macOS cybersecurity.
+ESET researchers take a closer look at five common beliefs associated with macOS cybersecurity.

-The SolarWinds supply-chain attack, vulnerabilities in Microsoft Exchange and countless ransomware incidents are just some of the most prominent cyberattacks that made headlines in the early part of 2021.
-And new ones appear almost daily.
-There is one thing all of them have in common: the security problems usually concern Microsoft systems.
-Compared to that, Apple's macOS pops up only in a handful of cases each year.
+The SolarWinds supply-chain attack, vulnerabilities in Microsoft Exchange and countless ransomware incidents are just some of the most prominent cyberattacks that made headlines in the early part of 2021... with new ones appearing almost daily.
+There is one thing all these attacks have in common: the security problems usually concern Microsoft systems.
+In comparison, Apple's macOS pops up only in a handful of cases each year.

 This may be due to the fact that Windows remains the most used operating system on corporate endpoints and servers.
-Nevertheless, Apple has been slowly but steadily increasing its market share, and as the number of devices using Apple operating systems rises, so does the interest of cybercriminals.
+Nevertheless, Apple has been slowly but steadily increasing its market share, and as the number of devices using Apple operating systems rises, so does interest from cybercriminals.

-In business environments, Macs are popular among creative professionals such as graphic designers and video creators, and in desktop publishing.
-For personal use, MacBooks or iMacs may be preferred due to the intuitive and user-friendly interface of the operating system and applications and their high-end design.
+In business environments, Macs are popular amongst creative professionals such as graphic designers and video creators, and in desktop publishing.
+For personal use, MacBooks or iMacs may be preferred due to the intuitive and user-friendly interface of the operating system and applications, and the devices' high-end design.

-But how secure is macOS, and are the popular beliefs about its defenses true?
+But how secure is macOS, and are the popular beliefs about its defences true?
 Let's look at some of them.

-Belief #1: "There's no malware for macOS"
+"There's no malware for macOS"

-Belief #2: "macOS is secure by design"
+"macOS is secure by design"

-Belief #3: "Those few vulnerabilities don't mean anything"
+"Those few vulnerabilities don't mean anything"

-Belief #4: "Hackers are not interested in Apple"
+"Hackers are not interested in Apple"